Converted Tug Wallace Shipyard

 This historic Canadian tugboat was built right in the first place and has been substantially restored in structure and systems.
 The boat was central to a business plan for chartering, and as such it was thoroughly surveyed last year and noted deficiencies were addressed.
 You will find big ship systems in this offshore tug that perform well.
 The electrical panel and AC systems are first rate marine commercial grade.
 Two diesel generators provide for ships power and systems operation (air and hydraulic).
 The Caterpillar D348 V-12 marine diesel has been serviced including a rebuild of the heat exchanger.
 The two 2,500 gallon fuel tanks were thoroughly cleaned.
 This boat is operational and includes a liferaft and other safety systems for offshore voyaging as the business plan involved transit to Mexico for charter work in Los Cabos.

-The topsides cabin and pilothouse were worked on to install a new upper deck roof, staircase, head compartment, and rough in for wiring and interior.
-The main cabin, stateroom, and pilothouse remain unfinished.
-The work involves carpentry and trim out for accommodations as desired.
+The topsides cabin and pilothouse were worked on to install a new upper deck roof, pilothouse roof, staircase, head compartment, wiring and interior.
+The main cabin, master stateroom, and galley have been trimmed out and finished.
+The aft deck has a new seating area installed as well as a staircase to the restored upper deck.
 In addition, a large forepeak space could be converted into a private cabin.

-This is a well found historic commercial tugboat that is ready for completion as a liveaboard, charter boat, or continued operation as a commercial vessel.
+This is a restored historic commercial tugboat that is ready for use as a liveaboard, charter boat, or continued operation as a commercial vessel.

 These boat details are subject to contract.